Alert to Increased Cyber Fraud Through Web-based Payment Services

 September 23, 2010

-Industry Letter: Alert to Increased Cyber fraud Through Web-based Payment Services
+Industry Letter: Alert to Increased Cyber fraud Through Web-based Payment Services to Financial Institutions

 The New York State Banking Department (“Department”) is taking this opportunity to alert institutions to the increased threat and cyber fraud through Web-based payment services, particularly effecting businesses and government entities.
 There have been increased reports of fraudulent EFT transactions resulting from compromised login credentials.